tinkerbell/tinkerbell.org/content/docs/setup/terraform/_index.md

 ## Checking Workflow Status

 You can not SSH directly into the Worker but you can use the `SOS` or `Out of bond` console provided by Packet to follow what happens in the Worker during the workflow.
 You can SSH into the SOS console with:

 ```
 ssh $(terraform output -json worker_sos | jq -r '.[0]')
 ```

 You can also use the CLI from the provisioner to validate if the workflow completed correctly using the `tink workflow events` command.

+{{% notice note %}}
 Note that an event can take ~5 minutes to show up.
+{{% /notice %}}

 ```
 docker exec -i deploy_tink-cli_1 tink workflow events $WORKFLOW_ID